-C. difficile is extremely resilient, and, depending on conditions, can persist in the open environment for several months – spores are resistant to common routine cleaning agents and hand sanitizers, and have been shown to travel by physical means, making them very difficult to eliminate.
+C. difficile is extremely resilient, and, depending on conditions, can persist in the open environment for months.
+Spores are resistant to common cleaning agents and hand sanitizers, and have been shown to travel by physical means, making them very difficult to eliminate.
 Special chemical disinfectants & protocols are required to eradicate C. difficile, but the challenge lies in knowing where the contamination exists in order to take necessary steps to keep our healthcare facilities safe.

 A multi-disciplinary team at Vancouver General Hospital has developed a program that trains dogs to detect C. difficile with high accuracy.
-Since its inception in 2016, our canine detection teams have successfully searched hundreds of hospital areas for C. difficile.
+Since its inception in 2016, our canine detection teams have successfully screened well over a thousand hospital areas for C. difficile.
 Each contamination alert is acted upon immediately and used as an opportunity for in-the-moment education for healthcare workers, cleaning staff and patients.
-Alert data is also used to design & implement targeted quality improvement initiatives.
+Alert data is also used to design & implement targeted local and system-level quality improvement initiatives.